serengil/encrypted-class-loader/README.md

 # encrypted-class-loader
-This project runs encrypted java classes.
+This project aims to protect java codes with encrypted class loader approach.

 Usage
 =====